Working together to help deaf children listen and talk

 It’s as easy as fundraising

-Fundraising keeps us working, without the money raised by our volunteers there would be no DELTA, and it’s definitely an on going job, so if you’d like to help out, then take a look at our fundraising page or look at our events list.
+Fundraising keeps us working, without the money raised by our volunteers there would be no DELTA, and it’s definitely an on going job, so if you’d like to help out, then take a look at our fundraising page.

 It’s as easy as giving us some other ideas!